MITComputationalCamera/LightFields/README.md

 This is the key part of this assignment: The Output2 should demonstrate a see-thru effects.

-Part 2: Extra Credit and Completely Optional (12pts)
-= implement on Android as app
+Part 2: Extra Credit and Completely Optional (+12pts) = implement these concepts as an Android app
 = Find depth of each pixel using max-contrast operator = See-thru effect by elminating foreground color pixels For rejecting a given plane, instead of taking average of 16 values, take the majority vote.